Liberal Party (UK): Liberal zenith

 A political battle erupted over the People's Budget, which was rejected by the House of Lords and for which the government obtained an electoral mandate at the January 1910 election.
 The election resulted in a hung parliament, with the government left dependent on the Irish Nationalists.
 Although the Lords now passed the budget, the government wished to curtail their power to block legislation.
 Asquith was required by King George V to fight a second general election in December 1910 (whose result was little changed from that in January) before he agreed, if necessary, to create hundreds of Liberals peers.
 Faced with that threat, the Lords voted to give up their veto power and allowed the passage of the Parliament Act 1911.

 As the price of Irish support, Asquith was now forced to introduce a third Home Rule bill in 1912.
 Since the House of Lords no longer had the power to block the bill, but only to delay it for two years, it was due to become law in 1914.
 The Unionist Ulster Volunteers, led by Sir Edward Carson, launched a campaign of opposition that included the threat of a provisional government and armed resistance in Ulster.
 The Ulster Protestants had the full support of the Conservatives, whose leader, Bonar Law, was of Ulster-Scots descent.
 Government plans to deploy troops into Ulster had to be cancelled after the threat of mass resignation of their commissions by army officers in March 1914 (see Curragh Incident).
 Ireland seemed to be on the brink of civil war when the First World War broke out in August 1914.
-Asquith had offered the Six Counties (later to become Northern Ireland) an opt out from Home Rule for six years (i.e. until after two more general elections were likely to have taken place) but the Nationalists refused to agree to permanent Partition of Ireland.
+Asquith had offered the Six Counties (later to become Northern Ireland) an opt out from Home Rule for six years (i.e., until after two more general elections were likely to have taken place) but the Nationalists refused to agree to permanent Partition of Ireland.
 Historian George Dangerfield has argued that the multiplicity of crises in 1910 to 1914, political and industrial, so weakened the Liberal coalition before the war broke out that it marked the Strange Death of Liberal England.
+Political scientist Harold Webb Jr. also concludes that the combination of overambitious reforms, internal divisions and external political pressures set the stage for the Party's post-World War I fragmentation and decline.
 However, most historians date the collapse to the crisis of the First World War.